 Additionally, Faculty are encouraged to take into consideration whether it is believed the student engaged in academic negligence or a more intentional act of academic dishonesty (but not both).
 Academic negligence includes, but is not limited to, the act of a student who, through ignorance, carelessness, or mistaken academic work, engages in behavior that, upon initial review, appears to be a deliberate act of Academic Misconduct but ultimately is found not to be intentional in the act.
 Academic Dishonesty includes, but is not limited to, determining a student intentionally acted in a way to gain an unfair advantage over other students.
 It is the role of the Faculty to determine the severity of the behavior and determine the appropriate sanction.
 The University considers both academic negligence and academic dishonesty to be acts of Academic Misconduct and both are therefore violations of the Student Code of Conduct.

-Excerpted from Section 7 of the Boise State Policy 2020 The Student Code of Conduct, where longer lists of examples that constitute cheating and plagiarism can be found.
+Excerpted from Section 8 of the Boise State Policy 2020 The Student Code of Conduct, where longer lists of examples that constitute cheating and plagiarism can be found.